top of page

 “Soviets should know better than to be stirring things up in a place like this,” Business added.
 “Bloody IMF’s got their hands in everything out here.”

-“What do you— No, no–The Soviets didn’t do anything,” Cecilia said, straightening up in her seat.
-She could suddenly feel the burn of Davy’s eyes upon her.
+“What do y–no, no–” Cecilia said, straightening up in her seat.
+“The Soviets didn’t do anything.
+It was–" She could suddenly feel the burn of Davy’s eyes upon her.

 “My bomb?”
 Cecilia’s heart began to pound.
 She clutched the headrest ahead of her and leaned toward the front two seats.
 “My bomb?”
 She spun to face Davy.